-When it comes to gallery ads, Facebook and Instagram set the tone until recently.
-But then Google showed up with Gallery Ads: from now on search results on mobile can just as quickly show dynamic photo galleries.
+Until recently Facebook and Instagram set the tone for gallery ads.
+But then Google showed up with you guessed it ...
+Gallery Ads: from now on search results on mobile can just as quickly show dynamic photo galleries.
 A warmly received new tool within the advertising power of Google.
-At Grava, we already did the test.
+At Grava, we took it for a spin.

-Imagine you have the choice: or you write an attractive text with a beautiful photo or you show a picture-rich story with a strong supporting baseline.
+Imagine you have the choice: or you write attractive copy with a beautiful photo or you show a picture-rich story with a strong supporting baseline.

-Right: you go for the second option.
-Until a few months ago, Google could not add swipe-friendly image galleries, but that's a thing of the past.
-Since a few weeks, Google Gallery Ads is available in beta, and we at Grava are fans!
+In short: you go for the second option.
+Until a few months ago, Google could not add swipe-friendly image galleries, but that's now a thing of the past.
+Since a few weeks, Google Gallery Ads is available in beta.
+And we at Grava are loving it!

-Gallery Ads was already announced on Google Marketing Live in May, and since August we have been able to put some of our customers to the test.
-And we're very excited about the impact and possibilities.
+Gallery Ads were announced in May during Google Marketing Live, and since August we have been able to put some of our customers to the test.
+And we're very excited about the impact and possibilities of this new tool.

 How to create a Gallery ad for search?

 Take four to eight images.
-Choose 'landscape', because that's what works best.
-Use your creativity because images creates opportunities.
-Pictures speak all languages and styles; no atmosphere remains out of harm's way.
+Choose 'landscape', because that works best.
+Use your creativity because images create opportunities.
+Pictures speak a universal language that doesn't need translation: no atmosphere remains out of harm's way.
 You can also add a tagline to each image.
-This way, for example, your brand remains recognisable while your picture tells an appealing story.
+That way your brand is still recognisable while your picture is telling an appealing story.
 Check!

 Use Google Gallery Ads for different target groups

 Do you immediately think B2C?
-Understandable, because it's the most obvious thing to do.
-You work narrative and recruiting, and your image wants to arouse interest.
+Understandable, because it's the most obvious.
+Your narrative, recruiting and image want to arouse interest.
 Fine!
-But the possibilities are also endless in B2B.
+But the possibilities are endless when it comes to B2B.
 Show the process that supports your customer and attracts happy customers.
-Because that's what we're all about in both cases: using advertising power to help searching consumers to find the right product.
+Because that's what we're all about in both cases: using advertising power to help searching consumers find the right product.
 No more, no less.

 How do I use Gallery ads strategically?

 The cost?
 As an advertiser, you pay per click on the ad or from 3 swipes in the gallery.
 This is slightly different from the standard search ads, where you only pay for a click on the ad or ad extension.
 Is it worth it?
 Yes, it is.
 As always, complementarity is essential.
-The fundamental question remains: how are we going to use the various instruments, and what do we want to achieve?
-And then, you determine the most appropriate strategy, in which Google Gallery Ads will certainly be part of the default mix from now on.
+The fundamental question remains: how are we going to use all these different tools and what do we want to achieve?
+If you know the answer to those 2 questions, you can determine your strategy.
+Google Gallery Ads will definitely be part of the mix from now on.